 The employees take great pride in being able to produce seafood locally.
 Products in Norwegian shops bearing the Lerøy and Norway Seafood labels are in the main processed in Norway.
 This provides higher value creation in Norway, securing jobs and increasing contributions to both the local and national economy in Norway.

-Probably not, but you might just change your mind when you read this!
 In this age of sustainability, recycling is of increasing importance so that we leave behind the smallest possible eco-footprint.
 And what could be better than giving something you no longer use to someone who can create something new from it, for example old fish farming nets.

 After use, our fish farm nets are handed over to Nofir, a company that collects discarded fishing tools from the fisheries and fish farming industry in Norway and Europe.
 In 2017, Lerøy delivered more than 635 tonnes of nets to be recycled into “econyl”, a nylon product made from waste.